buildbuddy-io/buildbuddy/website/blog/clickhouse-build-trends.md

 well, but we quickly ran into performance issues for customers that had very large numbers of builds.
 We were able to temporarily improve performance by adding various indices, and though this helped to reduce the number of rows read, it was not sufficient.
-Some customers do millions on monthly builds, and the Trends page (which can look back up to a year) for these customers was taking more than 20 _minutes_ to load.
+Some customers do millions of builds monthly, and the Trends page (which can look back up to a year) for these customers was taking more than 20 _minutes_ to load.